 I love going to such villages.
 While travelling solo to Tirthan valley this is what I did for most of my stay.
 I interacted with a lot of locals during my time.
 One thing was common, their hospitality was unmatched.

-6. Take a short hike to Batahad, the base for Bashleo Pass Trek
+6. Take a Short Hike to Batahad, the Base for Bashleo Pass Trek

 Batahad is a traditional hamlet which can be reached from Gushaini.
 A dirt track from Gushaini goes up to the village.
 Even local buses go all the way up to Batahad.
 Buses ply throughout the day from Banjar.
 It also acts as a base for Bashleo pass.

-Perched at around 3277 m, it connects the inner Seraj from the outer Seraj.
+Perched at around 3277 m, it connects the inner Seraj to the outer Seraj.
 Batahad is the starting point of the trek while Baga-Sarahan is the endpoint.
 From Batahad you can go to a couple of villages (Galingcha, Mashiyar) located even further.
 They make for a perfect day hike.

-7. Visit the Serene Village Pekhri
+7. Visit the Serene Village Pekhri in Tirthan Valley

 Another village that can be accessed from Gushaini by a dirt road.
 Pekhri is located at an altitude of 2200 m.
 It is around 9-10 km from Gushaini.
 Local buses do ply to Pekhri from Banjar.